Tropical Storm Ampil: Meteorological history

 A broad area of disturbed weather developed within the monsoon trough on July 15 roughly 1,215 km (755 mi) south-southeast of Okinawa.
 The Japan Meteorological Agency (JMA) declared that the system consolidated into a tropical depression at 12:00 UTC on July 17.
 The system initially moved east-northeastwards around a ridge near the Equator, while gradually organizing amid generally favorable upper-level wind patterns and high sea surface temperatures of 29–30 C. As the system was located within the Philippine Area of Responsibility, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) gave the depression the local name Inday at 03:00 UTC on July 18.
-Just hours later, the JMA stated that the depression became a tropical storm at 12:00 UTC and named it Ampil; the Joint Typhoon Warning Center (JTWC) made a similar declaration six hours later.
+Just hours later, the JMA stated that the depression became a tropical storm at 12:00 UTC and named it Ampil; (Note: The name Ampil (Khmer: អម្ពិល, [ʔɑm.ˈpɨl]) was contributed by Cambodia and means tamarind (Tamarindus indica) in Khmer.) the Joint Typhoon Warning Center (JTWC) made a similar declaration six hours later.
 The recently named tropical storm was large and asymmetric - a large rainband extended over the southern half of the system, while the low-level circulation center was exposed.
 Intensification was slow as upper-level winds restricted outflow in Ampil's northern half, preventing thunderstorms from developing there.
 This left the low-level circulation elongated, hindering quicker consolidation of the system.
 On July 19, Ampil began to turn northwestwards as a strong subtropical ridge to the north began to dominate the steering pattern.